finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 Also, this is probably not ideal for 3rd party OAuth providers.
 To integrate with providers like Auth0, Google, Facebook, and others you should use their own SDKs instead of using the patterns I am going to show you.
 It’s just easier and their tools usually handle all of this.

-On our work, at Finiam we either use the already existing client API, which rarely includes OAuth providers, or we just roll out our own.
+On our work, at Finiam, we either use the already existing client API, which rarely includes OAuth providers, or we just roll out our own.

+And all code examples are written on Typescript.
+Feel free to strip the typing stuff so you can use these on regular Javascript projects.

 ## The plan